-♣ Item 10.D.
+↓ Item 10.D.
 Adoption of EAR: Staff to meet with Mayor Cooper prior to Second Reading to ensure all her questions are addressed.
 Assigned to Development Services Department/Planning.

 Staff is incorporating the changes made by the Commission at first reading (Please refer to Item II.C.2 below), particularly the new Recreational and Open Space Level of Service requirement, into the transmittal documents which will be provided to the County and the State for their comments.
 Staff will meet with the Mayor and with the Commissioners individually prior to placing the Amendments on the agenda for an adoption hearing.
-Transmittal of the documents to the County and State is expected in early November.
+Transmittal of the documents to the County and State is expected in early November 2017.
 Staff will be placing the amendments on the agenda for adoption upon receipt of County and State comments.
 Staff anticipates the adoption hearing by the City Commission in March, 2018.

-Underground Refuse System: Staff to research the benefits of having an underground refuse system used by the City of Kissimmee.
+♣ Underground Refuse System: Staff to research the benefits of having an underground refuse system used by the City of Kissimmee.
 Assigned to Public Works Director.

-Staff has contacted the City of Kissimmee and will provide a report during the January 31, 2018 City Commission Meeting.
+Staff has contacted the City of Kissimmee, due to staff changes a report will be provided during the February 21, 2018 City Commission Meeting.